beegee-tokyo/RAK11200-SMA-Sunnyboy/AT-Commands.md

 ```
 AT+BAND?

-+BAND:"Get and Set number corresponding to active regions"
++BAND:Get and Set number corresponding to active regions
 OK

 AT+BAND=?